-Decoders & Data Unit

-Select the decoders that analyze the traffic you are interested in.
-Data units available: Packets, Bits and Bytes.

-You can select predefined sizes or you can enter your own size in the "<X pixels> x <Y pixels>" format.

-Graph Title

-Graphs can have an automatically-generated title for the "Default" option or no title for the "None" option, or you can enter your own text to be rendered as a title.

-If you are interested in spikes, select the MAXIMUM aggregation type.
+- Decoders & Data Unit Select the decoders that analyze the traffic you are interested in.
+Data units available: Packets, Bits and Bytes. - Graphs Size You can select predefined sizes or you can enter your own size in the "<X pixels> x <Y pixels>" format. - Graph Title Graphs can have an automatically-generated title for the "Default" option or no title for the "None" option, or you can enter your own text to be rendered as a title. - Graph Legend Select how detailed the graph's legend should be. - Consolidation If you are interested in spikes, select the MAXIMUM aggregation type.
 If you are interested in average values, select the AVERAGE aggregation type.
 If you are interested in low values, select the MINIMUM aggregation type.